 Since 1985, the Security and Emergency Response Training Center at TTC has been training first responders to handle hazardous materials accidents.
 In recent years the Transportation Security Administration (TSA) has created the Surface Technology Security Training Center located at TTC, providing training to Department of Homeland Security inspectors and other federal, state and local security partners.
 TSA’s presence is one of several cases of other Federal agencies using TTC.
 The Federal Transit Administration and the Department of Defense are also involved.
 Other government agencies are encouraged to use the facility.

 TTC is managed under a unique Care, Custody, and Control contract with Transportation Technology Center, Inc. (TTCI).
 TTCI is a subsidiary of the Associations of American Railroads and serves member railroads through the AAR’s technology research program.
 Focused on enhancing railroad safety, reliability, and productivity, TTCI plays a worldwide role in the development and application of new technology for railways, suppliers, governments, and others involved in rail transportation.
-For more information please visit us at www.ttci.aar.com
+For more information please visit www.ttci.aar.com

 With the initiation of higher speed service between Washington and Boston and the first issuance of track safety standards for speeds up to 200 mph, accurate parametric measurements which require sophisticated instrumentation have become critical for evaluating the track-train system performance.
 FRA acquired a Metroliner passenger car from Amtrak that was refurbished and equipped to meet these requirements.
 This car (T-16) allows the FRA to examine future high-speed corridors and routes that are intended for upgrading to higher maximum speeds.
 It also provides necessary monitoring and research at the high-speed test track at TTC, as well as in the Northeast Corridor and elsewhere in the country.